RMLA04/web-midterm-Adolat_Gharibshoeva/README.md

 - Phone: (555) 123-4567

 ## 📄 License
 This project is created for educational purposes.
-All rights reserved.

----

-**Note**: This is a static demonstration website.
-All forms and contact information are for demonstration purposes only.
+By Adolat Gharibshoeva, CS 2028